-Kent Eikanas, age 53, currently serves as our Chief Executive Officer and Secretary.
-Further information regarding Mr. Eikanas' business experience and specific skills that qualify him to serve as a director of the Company is set forth below in the "Executive Officers" section.
-Mr. Eikanas' term on our Board expires on the date of the 2023 Annual Meeting.
-Mr. Eikanas has served on our Board since 2016.
+Elizabeth Pagliarini, age 53, currently serves as our Chief Executive Officer and Secretary.
+Further information regarding Ms. Pagliarini's business experience and specific skills that qualify her to serve as a director of the Company is set forth below in the "Executive Officers" section.
+Ms. Pagliarini has served on our Board since July 2023.